west virginia map logo - west virginia state flag

 West Virginia Topography

 West Virginia was named in honor of the English Queen, Elizabeth I, who was known as the "virgin queen".
-Rugged and mountainous West Virginia projects northward between Ohio and Pennsylvania as well as eastward between Maryland and Virginia.
+Rugged and mountainous West Virginia projects northward between West Virginia and Pennsylvania as well as eastward between Maryland and Virginia.
 The Ohio River runs along the state's western edge, while the eastern edge touches the Potomac River.
 Tourist attractions include Harpers Ferry and several limestone caverns.

-For West Virginia travel and tourism information, visit the official West Virginia tourism site and West Virginia Atlas
+For West Virginia travel and tourism information, visit the official West Virginia tourism site and West Virginia Atlas.

-Copyright © 2005-2007
+Copyright © 2005-2024 State-Maps.org.

 All rights reserved.